-There are many reasons a fostering placement may come to an end, for example the birth family may now be able to care for their child.
+There are many reasons a fostering placement may come to an end, for example, the birth family may not be able to care for their child.

 Older teenagers may be ready to live independently.
-In this case, the foster carer will probably have played an important role in helping prepare them to live alone, helping them learn to budget, cook or use a washing machine.
+In this case, the foster carer will probably have played an important role in helping prepare them to live alone, learning to budget, cook or use a washing machine.